 Design Vintage UK is one of my favourite English brands for original vintage furniture and contemporary home décor.
 Their nearest store to me is in Guildford and it’s filled to the brim with interior design inspiration.

-If you’re looking for a Studio McGee-esque black glazed display cabinet or vintage elm console table this is the place to find it in the UK.
-I’m obsessed with their oversized pendant lights, stoneware vases and assorted baskets.
+If you’re looking for a Studio McGee-esque black glazed display cabinet or vintage elm console table, this is the place to find it in the UK.
+I’m obsessed with their oversized pendant lights, stoneware vases and assorted baskets too.

 If you want to achieve a Studio McGee style shelfie, Charles Ted is the name to know in the UK.
 When I’m looking for a statement lamp, decorative bowl or travel-inspired trinket to fill a hole on a console, I go to the Charles Ted website.

-On their social media they have really helpful styling guides, while on their website they have just launched a room builder, which lets you virtually place all the items you’ve been eyeing up in the same room to see the overall vision.
+I love following Charles Ted Interiors on Instagram for really helpful styling guides, while on their website they have a clever room builder, which lets you virtually place all the items you’ve been eyeing up in the same room to see the overall vision.

 Amara is a UK online retailer offering some of the world’s most luxurious brands all in one place.
 It’s my go-to when I’m looking for something Scandi as it stocks well-known brands including Ferm Living, House Doctor and Bloomingville.

-I’ve written all about where to buy vintage art online (and how to get it printed locally) so I won’t go into too much detail here, except to say if you love the muted vintage style art often seem in Studio McGee interiors you should familiarise yourself with the names Juniper Print Store, Collection Prints and Wanderlust Print Store.
+I’ve written all about where to buy vintage art prints online (and how to get them printed in the UK) so I won’t go into too much detail here, except to say if you love the muted vintage style art often seem in Studio McGee interiors you should familiarise yourself with the names Juniper Print Store, Collection Prints and North Prints on Etsy.

 All 3 offer beautiful, affordable digital art that you can download and have giclee art printed at The Print Space.
-(Use code 9Q35VO3 for a discount off your first order.)
-Find out more about where I shop for affordable artwork here.
+(Use code 9Q35VO3 for up to 50% off your first order.)

 Nkuku work with artisans around the world with a focus on ethical, eco-friendly and handmade items that are both beautiful and sustainable.
 I love their distinctive lamps and lighting and if I ever want something to add a pop of brass this is the brand I turn to.